vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Fields in the Add Automation Account blade are set to the previously defined settings.](images/Lab-guide/image22.png "Add Automation Account blade")

-5. Click the **Pin to Dashboard,** then click **Create**.
+5. Click the **Pin to Dashboard,** then select **Create**

     ![The Create button displays under the selected Pin to dashboard checkbox.](images/Lab-guide/image23.png "Pin to dashboard checkbox")

 ### Task 2: Add an Azure Automation credential

 1. The CloudShopSQL DSC configuration requires a credential object to access the local administrator account on the virtual machine.
-Within the Azure Automation DSC configuration click **Credentials** in the **SHARED RESOURCES** section.
+Within the Azure Automation DSC configuration select **Credentials** in the **SHARED RESOURCES** section.

     ![Under Shared Resources, Credentials is selected.](images/Lab-guide/image24.png "Shared Resources section")

-2. Click the **Add a credential** button.
+2. Select the **Add a credential** button

     ![Screenshot of the Add a credential button.](images/Lab-guide/image25.png "Add a credential button")